karimvision/lm-explorer/README.md

-Added some custom modifications from the original repo.
+Added some custom modifications to the original repo.
 This includes,
 1. Run model in GPU
-2. Custom api to get next words, given a sentence.
+2. Api to get next words, given a sentence.
 This is useful for creating custom applications.

 # lm-explorer
 interactive explorer for language models (currently only OpenAI GPT-2)

 ## Running
-First create and activate a Python 3.6 (or later) virtual environment.
+First create and activate a Python 3.6 (or higher) virtual environment.
 Then install the requirements

 ```
 $ pip install -r requirements.txt